Maerd-z/naive-file-signatures/README.md

 ## Running the tests in CMD or PowerShell

-1. Open the folder where the project was extracted and go into FileConverter.
+1. Open the folder where the project was extracted and go into FileChecker.
 2. Copy the path from the top of the file explorer.
 3. Open PS and type ```cd "path/to/file"```.
 If you're using CMD type ```cd /D "path/to/file"```
 4. Run ```dotnet test```.